Skip to main content

 from_dlpack()

-Create a tensor from an object implementing the dlpack protocol.
+Create a buffer from an object implementing the dlpack protocol.

 This usually does not result in a copy, and the producer of the object retains ownership of the underlying memory.